British Tobacco Boss Says She Won’t Try To Stop Her Daughters From Smoking

 — olivershah (@olivershah) April 14, 2019

-Cooper has also said as CEO of Imperial Brands that she is also looking at incorporating cannabis into the company’s products, says Bloomberg.
-She explains that as the head of the company, she needs to find a way to combat the decline in cigarette smoking with other products.
+Cooper has also said as CEO of Imperial Brands that she is looking at incorporating cannabis into the company’s products, reported Bloomberg.
+She explained that as the head of the company, she needs to find a way to combat the decline in cigarette smoking with other products.

-“It’s an interesting space to explore.”
+“It’s an interesting space to explore,” she said.

-Cooper says she’s particularly interested in the ways that cannabis can aid in the wellness division.
+Cooper said she’s particularly interested in the ways that cannabis can aid in the wellness division.

-Imperial Brands is also making the move into heated not burned tobacco products with Pulze, to be launched in Japan.
-Cooper adds that even though the electronic cigarette market doesn’t involve tobacco, that is another direction that she wants to head up overseas.
+Imperial Brands is also making the move into heated not burned tobacco products with Pulze, which will be launched in Japan.
+Cooper added that even though the electronic cigarette market doesn’t involve tobacco, that is another direction that she wants to head up overseas.

 “We’re going to be driving the vapor opportunity.”

-Cooper says that despite her thoughts for her own children, her company will not be marketing any products to minors, saying that her company’s target market is “adult smokers,” says The Times.
-Cooper admits that Imperial Brands has sent cigarettes to “influencers,” but only those social media stars over the age of 18.
+Cooper said that despite her thoughts for her own children, her company will not be marketing any products to minors, saying that her company’s target market is “adult smokers,” reported The Times.

+Cooper admitted that Imperial Brands has sent cigarettes to “influencers,” but only those social media stars over the age of 18.